-- Article 12 To see if the Town will vote to accept monies from the Massachusetts Department of Transportation, including but not limited to Chapter 90 funds, for the maintenance and reconstruction of Town roads and bridges, and to authorize expenditure of the same without further appropriation, or take any other action relative thereto. - Article 13 To see if the Town will vote pursuant to M.G.L. c.44, §54E1⁄2, as most recently amended, to set Fiscal Year 2019 spending limits for the Revolving Funds as follows, or take any other action relative thereto.
+Moved and seconded that the Town vote to accept monies from the Massachusetts Department of Transportation, including but not limited to Chapter 90 funds, for the maintenance and reconstruction of Town roads and bridges, and to authorize expenditure of the same without further appropriation.

+Moved and seconded that the Town vote pursuant to M.G.L. c.44, §54E1/2, as most recently amended, to set Fiscal Year 2019 spending limits for the Revolving Funds as follows:

-Revolving Fund FY19 Spending
+Revolving Fund FY19 Spending Limit

-Gas Inspector \$ 1,500

-Revolving Fund \$ 1,500
+Gas Inspector Revolving Fund \$ 1,500

-Electrical Inspector \$ 7,500
+Electrical Inspector Revolving Fund \$ 7,500

-Revolving Fund

 Plumbing Inspector Revolving Fund \$ 3,500

 Transfer Station Open Box Revolving Fund \$18,000

 Planning Board Revolving Fund \$30,000

-Animal Control Officer Revolving \$ 5,000
+Animal Control Officer Revolving Fund \$ 5,000

-Fund

-Recreation Commission \$30,000
+Recreation Commission Revolving Fund \$30,000

-Revolving Fund Council on Aging \$ 2,000
+Council on Aging Revolving Fund \$ 2,000

-Revolving Fund 2,000

-Conservation \$ 5,000

-Commission Revolving Fund
+Conservation Commission Revolving Fund \$ 5,000

-Board of Appeals \$ 6,000
+Board of Appeals Revolving Fund \$ 6,000

-Revolving Fund

-Fire Dept. Revolving \$ 3,000
+Fire Dept. Revolving Fund \$ 3,000

-Fund

 Total Spending \$111,500

-Article 14 To see if the Town will vote to raise and appropriate the sum of \$198,287.50 composed of the amounts listed below, for the purpose of operating and maintaining and constructing the Town water system, including the laying of mains, for Fiscal Year 2019, and take said sum from Water Enterprise Revenue, or take any other action relative thereto.
+Moved and seconded that the Town vote to raise and appropriate the sum of \$198,287.50, as set forth in Article 14 of the Warrant, for the purpose of operating and maintaining and constructing the Town water system, including the laying of mains, for Fiscal Year 2019, and raise said sum from Water Enterprise Revenue.